Top Online Master’s Programs in Teaching (MAT)

 USC’s Rossier School of Education provides an online MAT program that ranks among the top in the nation.
 USC uses synchronous coursework to help you stay engaged with peers and professors.
 Coursework is complemented through field experiences near your place of residence, allowing you to build real-world experience and prepare for licensure.
 The program enables you to earn credentials in California, including that for education specialists, bilingual authorization in Spanish, and gifted education.
 You can also choose from a multiple subject teaching concentration (for K-6 education) or a single subject teaching concentration (for secondary school).

-Full-time master’s in teaching online students spend 12-18 months completing degree requirements, while part-time learners usually need 18-36 months.
+Full-time master’s in teaching online students spend 11-15 months completing degree requirements, typically, part-time students can graduate within 20 months.
 Admission requirements include a bachelor’s degree from a regionally accredited school, 3.0 or higher GPA, personal statement, short answer responses, resume, recommendation letters, transcripts, and CSET credential exam registration.

 Georgia Southern University